 UN Slams ‘Inhuman’ Brunei Law On Stoning For Adultery, Gay Sex

-The United Nations decried Monday new “cruel and inhuman” legal guidelines set to impact Brunei this week which impose loss of life using stoning for homosexual intercourse and adultery and amputations for robbery.
+The United Nations decried Monday new “cruel and inhuman” legal guidelines set to impact Brunei this week, which impose loss of life using stoning for homosexual intercourse and adultery and amputations for robbery.

-“I enchantment to the government to prevent the access into the pressure of this draconian new penal code, which might mark a serious setback for human rights protections for the human beings of Brunei if applied,” UN rights chief Michelle Bachelet said in a statement.
+“I enchant to the government to prevent the access into the pressure of this draconian new penal code, which might mark a serious setback for human rights protections for the human beings of Brunei if applied,” UN rights chief Michelle Bachelet said in a statement.

 The new law stipulates the death penalty for some offenses, such as rape, adultery, sodomy, theft, and insulting or defaming the Prophet Mohammad.